FindChimneySweepers logoFindChimneySweepers

 Creosote Buildup: Stages, Risks, and Removal

 Creosote is the condensed residue of incomplete wood combustion — a tar-like substance that coats the interior of chimney flues and is the direct cause of nearly every residential chimney fire in the United States.
+Professional chimney sweeps classify creosote into four distinct forms: 1st stage (dry powder), 2nd stage (crystalline), 3rd stage (glazed), and expanded creosote — a separate post-ignition form that is the single most important physical evidence of a chimney fire.
 Per US Fire Administration data, approximately 22,000 residential chimney fires occur annually in the US, the overwhelming majority traceable to creosote ignition.
-The encouraging part: creosote is preventable at the point of combustion and removable at the point of accumulation.
-The key is understanding the three stages of creosote and matching the right response to the stage you actually have.

 This guide is the consumer reference for creosote.
-It covers what creosote is, the three stages (flaky, crunchy, glazed), the specific fire risk of each, what causes excessive accumulation, how to remove creosote at each stage, and the real cost ranges for each removal method.
-If you heat with wood or a pellet stove and have not had a sweep in more than 12 months, this is the first article to read.
+It covers what creosote is, the three accumulation stages plus expanded creosote, the specific fire risk of each, what causes excessive accumulation, how to remove creosote at each stage, and the real cost ranges.
+The single most important sequencing rule: video inspection should always precede sweeping.
+Sweeping easily destroys expanded creosote — the irreplaceable evidence of a past chimney fire — and once that evidence is gone, insurance documentation becomes very difficult.

 What Creosote Is